 I started meditating- every time I feel my mind start to wonder, I start back at the beginning.
-It's very difficult, but I think the brain is sort of like a muscle that you have to train.
+It's very difficult, but the brain is a muscle that you have to train.

 I started recording my classes and lessons (make sure you ask first).
 I was amazed at how many things I missed!
 Yes, it took extra time, but it helped me a lot.

 Every night before I went to bed, I put everything I needed for the next day in my backpack.

 No more forgetting essays, assignments, music.
 Before I left, I did a mental checklist to make sure I had everything.

 I still do this!
 I try to take 10 minutes every night to make my lunch/breakfast, fill up my water bottle, etc. Makes me way less stressed in the mornings.